mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **- Favors:** Clan Shares can be kept in reserve, and
     used to apply political pressure to the clan in the future.
-A Clan Share can be spent to acquire a Contact in the clan’s upper echelons, or turn such a Contact into an Ally.
+A Clan Share can be spent to acquire a Contact in the clan's upper echelons, or turn such a Contact into an Ally.
 **- Land:** This option can only be taken by a male Aslan
     with SOC 9+.
 The Traveller receives a landhold.
     Owning lands is the dream of all Aslan males, the chief ambition which drives them.
-To determine the landholding’s quality and size, first select or generate the world where the landhold is located.
+To determine the landholding's quality and size, first select or generate the world where the landhold is located.
     The size of the holding on that world is then determined based on the number of Clan Shares